Glidias/sparkyuka/README.md

 There may be some features in Yuka that may be too hard or difficult to do with a declarative reactive (signal-binding) approach. https://sparkar.facebook.com/ar-studio/learn/documentation/scripting/reactive/ If this is so, then these features would rather not be ported.
 Instead, both libraries can be used side by side depending on what is needed, and perhaps some helper methods to translate Spark AR signal binding values to YUKA's default imperative class instances.

 Naming conventions for reactive modules is prefixed with `packagename_ClassName` or `packagename_commonModule` rather than regular ClassName.
-Might have to import individual asset files directly into Spark AR editor as assets in order to get stuff to work.

 To get type hinting/intellisense to work, you need run a dummy .arproj at the root with Spark AR, then create a dummy script asset to form a locally defined `tsconfig.json` at scripts folder.
 Current caveat atm: To allow typehinting to work across all sub-directories, you have to manually delete off the `"include":["*.js"]}` in the tsconfig file.